The vDriveZX delivers hardware emulation for up to eight Sinclair MicrodrivesDesigned by Charlie Ingley, Ships from New Zealand

 The vDriveZX can also provide a simple way of preserving existing cartridge contents, ensuring that future cartridge wear and tear is kept to a minimum.

-The result is a unique solution that will hopefully go some way to provide the original Microdrive experience for both the QL and the Spectrum.
+The result is a unique solution that will hopefully go some way to provide the original Microdrive experience for the Spectrum.

 |Shipping Rate||First item||Additional items|